Skip to content

 }

-The agent config blocks runtime pulls from public registries. skill-scanner catches malicious patterns before any skill reaches the mirror, and the hash pin detects post-approval mutations ("rug pulls").
+The config blocks runtime pulls from public registries; skill-scanner catches malicious patterns before a skill reaches the mirror; the hash pin detects post-approval mutations ("rug pulls").

-The full stack carries operational cost, and partial adoption is common — but leaves residual exposure:
+The full stack carries operational cost, and partial adoption leaves residual exposure:

 • Scanner false positives: LLM-based semantic scanners misclassify legitimate security tooling, pen-test utilities, and obfuscated-but-valid config as malicious.
-Fail-on-high without review capacity blocks productive skills; lowering the threshold loses detection of real payloads.
+Fail-on-high without review capacity blocks productive skills; lowering the threshold loses real payloads.

-• Pinning vs. patch velocity: Hash pinning prevents rug-pull mutations but also blocks legitimate security patches.
-Without a re-vetting workflow, pinning creates a patching backlog.
+• Pinning versus patch velocity: Hash pinning prevents the rug-pull mutations that tool signing also targets, but it blocks legitimate patches too.
+Without a re-vetting workflow, it creates a backlog.

 • Multi-model latency: Consensus roughly doubles per-invocation inference time.
-Latency-sensitive workflows disable the check to meet SLAs.
 Restrict it to first-use or high-privilege calls rather than every invocation.

-• Mirror governance drift: Without a clear owner, the internal mirror becomes a rubber stamp and skills bypass the intake gate informally.
+• Mirror governance drift: Without a clear owner, the internal mirror becomes a rubber stamp and skills bypass the intake-time intent gate informally.

 The full stack is most justified when agents load third-party skills at runtime with broad filesystem or network access.
-For internal skill sets authored by the same team, hash pinning plus code review may suffice.
+For internal skill sets authored by one team, hash pinning plus code review may suffice.

 Key Takeaways

-• DDIPE hides payloads inside skill documentation code examples; in-context learning causes agents to reproduce them without explicit instruction, bypassing alignment that blocks direct injection at 0% under the same conditions
+• DDIPE hides payloads inside skill documentation code examples; in-context learning makes agents reproduce them without explicit instruction, bypassing alignment that blocks direct injection at 0%

-• 36.82% of publicly available skills have security flaws; 2.5% of adversarial skills evade both static detection and model alignment
+• 36.82% of public skills have security flaws; 2.5% of adversarial skills evade both static detection and model alignment

-• Treat skill registries with the same supply-chain rigor as npm or PyPI — vetting, pinning, and continuous monitoring, not one-time review
+• Treat skill registries with npm- or PyPI-grade supply-chain rigor — vetting, pinning, and continuous monitoring, not one-time review

-• Multi-model verification reduces adversarial bypass to 1.6% of payloads — no single model's alignment should be the sole runtime defense
+• Multi-model verification cuts adversarial bypass to 1.6% — no single model's alignment should be the sole runtime defense

-• Internal mirrors with intake gates are the minimum viable posture: never allow agents to pull from public registries at execution time
+• Internal mirrors with intake gates are the minimum viable posture: never let agents pull from public registries at execution time

 Feedback